hermeznetwork/docs/docs/about/value-proposition.md

 ## Security in mind
 Scalability can be achieved in different ways.
 Hermez is a layer 2 construction because it leverages Ethereum not only by using its native tokens, but it also borrows its security as a strong public blockchain.

-The implementation of Hermez is based in iden3's own technology (Circom and SnarkJS libraries) and the cryptographic technology which has been proven as the most robust so far, as used in the ZCash blockchain.
+The implementation of Hermez is based on iden3's own technology (Circom and SnarkJS libraries) and the cryptographic technology which has been proven as the most robust so far, as used in the ZCash blockchain.

 As a new network with a bootstrap period, Hermez has transitory security measures to protect the system with the objective to remove them and leave it fully decentralized.